Pediatric Gastroenterology & Nutrition

 - Multidisciplinary teams: Some pediatric GI conditions require a team of experts to manage multiple aspects of care.
 We frequently partner with specialists in pediatric rheumatology, otolaryngology, pulmonology, nutrition and speech language pathology.

 - Family-centered approach: We work with you to help you understand your child’s diagnosis and choose treatments that meet your child’s needs.
-You have a team of support professionals at your fingertips, including social workers, psychologists and Child Life specialists.
+You have a team of support professionals at your fingertips, including pediatric nurses, social workers, psychologists and Child Life specialists.

 Conditions We Treat